 All allegations of bullying are taken seriously by the College.
 The Bedford College Group undertakes to respond promptly and effectively to issues of bullying.
-When a student reports a case of bullying, the matter will be dealt with initially by the Personal Achievement Tutor and investigated by a HoD as quickly as possible.
+When a student reports a case of bullying, the matter will be dealt with initially by the HoD as quickly as possible, with support from the Welfare Team or PAT as necessary.

-Where there is believed to be a risk of significant harm the case will be referred to a Designated Safeguarding Lead and dealt with through the safeguarding procedures.
+Where there is believed to be a risk of significant harm the case will be referred to a Designated Safeguarding Lead and dealt with through the necessary safeguarding procedures.